jaredly/j3/Roadmap.md

 - [x] wrapping a placeholder shoudl strip the placeholderness
 - [x] clicking in a tmp thing shouldn't ditch the text

-- [ ] space should trigger autocomplete
+- [x] space should trigger autocomplete
+- [x] need a way to break refs.

 BUT it also needs to execute it's own stuff afterwards.
 HOWEVER